cloudposse/atmos/website/docs/core-concepts/stacks/imports.md

 where:

 - `path` - the path to the imported file
-- `context` - (optional) a map of context variables that are applied as template variables to the imported file (if the imported file is a [Go template](https://pkg.go.dev/text/template))
+- `context` - an optional freeform map of context variables that are applied as template variables to the imported file (if the imported file is a [Go template](https://pkg.go.dev/text/template))

 ## Go Templates in Imported Stacks